CSC-IT-Center-for-Science/vipunen/etl/sa/README.md

 ## Loader scripts

+For the purpose of these staging area data loading scripts there has been made a generic `dboperator.py` script.
+What is special about this script is that it requires those environment variables mentioned above, it opens database connection at init, and there is a function called `columns` that must be always called before any insert statements as it sets up column information to the module.
+When `dboperator` is used via codesets and classifications the column types are not handled.
+These tables (for dimensions if you will) are assumed to be in database already.
+It is just the opposite for fact tables which are (re-)created at each data load call (except for few facts which still have their own data loading scripts, see below).

 ### Codesets and classifications

-Nothing majorly specific in these scripts located under directory `koodisto`.
 Each classification script (filename contains word "luokitus") handles columns and data directly on their own since they all are specific in their content.
-But more generic script `koodistot.py` loads codesets with all having the same structure.
+But a more generic script `codes.py` loads codesets which all have the same structure and are loaded in the same database table.

 ### Fact data